-- Monthly Installment Payments or Fixed Monthly Payments (increments of 12 months up to a maximum period of 240 months); - Lump Sum Payment; - Rollover to an Eligible Retirement Account; or - A reasonable combination of the options listed above.
+- Monthly, quarterly, semiannual, or annual Installment Payments or Fixed Monthly Payments; - Lump Sum Payment; - Rollover to an Eligible Retirement Account; or

+• A reasonable combination of the options listed above.

-If your Individual Account benefit is \$1,000 or less, it will automatically be paid to you as a lump sum, whether or not you apply for a distribution.
-If your Account benefit is greater than \$1,000, but less than \$5,000, you have the option of receiving the entire value of your account as a lump sum, or having your Account rolled over into an IRA.
+If your Individual Account benefit is \$1,000 or less, it can automatically be paid to you as a lump sum, whether or not you apply for a distribution.
+If your Account benefit is greater than \$1,000, but less than \$5,000, you have the option of receiving the entire value of your Account as a lump sum, or having your Account rolled over into an IRA.
 The consent of your spouse is not required for a lump sum distribution or roll over into an IRA if your total Account benefit is less than \$5,000, unless you have already begun to receive monthly benefits.
-If the benefit exceeds \$5,000, and you are married, spousal consent will be necessary to elect any form of benefit with the exception of the 50% Joint-and-Survivor Annuity or the Qualified Joint and 75% Survivor Annuity (for period after February 1, 2008).
+If the benefit exceeds \$5,000, and you are married, spousal consent will be necessary to elect any form of benefit with the exception of the 50% Joint-and-Survivor Annuity or the Qualified Joint and 75% Survivor Annuity.